Single Shot Self-Reliant Scene Text Spotter by Decoupled yet Collaborative Detection and Recognition: Conclusion

 \section{Conclusion}

-In this paper we have presented the \wu{single shot} Self-Reliant Scene Text Spotter (\textbf{SRSTS}), which decouples recognition from detection to circumvent the error propagation from detection to recognition.
-To be specific, \textbf{SRSTS} conducts text detection and recognition in parallel and bridges the detected polygons and decoded texts by the shared positive anchor points.
-As a result, the precise detection of text boundaries, which is demanded by typical two-stage text spotter\wu{s}, is not essential for our \textbf{SRSTS}.
-This merit enables our method to recognize the text correctly even though the text boundaries are challenging to detect. \wu{The extensive experiments demonstrate the effectiveness and advantages of our proposed method.}
+In this work, we have presented the single shot Self-Reliant Scene Text Spotter v2 (\textbf{SRSTS v2}), which decouples recognition from detection to circumvent the error propagation from detection to recognition.
+To be specific, the proposed \textbf{SRSTS v2} estimates a positive anchor point for each potential text instance and meanwhile performs sampling for each anchor point by a specially designed sampling module.
+As a result, \textbf{SRSTS v2} is able to conduct both text detection and recognition in parallel based on the sampled representative feature points, eliminating the dependencies of recognition on the detection results.
+Moreover, both the supervision from detection and recognition tasks guide the learning of the sampling module, which enables the collaborative optimization and mutual enhancement between detection and recognition.
+Benefiting from the proposed sampling-driven concurrent spotting framework, our \textbf{SRSTS v2} outperforms existing methods for text spotting by a large margin.
+Extensive experiments on four challenging benchmarks demonstrate the effectiveness and advantages of our proposed method.